 And the joy you get from a contented friendship pool isn’t just a fleeting pick-me-up; the glow can last as long as a year.

-Several studies have shown the immune boosting benefits of pals; one particular study gave people a shot of a cold virus and sent them away to a hotel for a week while the researchers sat back and waited to see who got ill.
+Several studies have shown the immune-boosting benefits of pals.
+One 1997 experiment gave people a shot of a cold virus and sent them away to a hotel for a week while the researchers sat back and waited to see who got ill.

 The participants who were regularly in touch with a wider social circle – including parents, partners, colleagues and their fellow virus-infected volunteers – were less likely to come down with a cold.

-Now scientists have found that friendship really can make the insurmountable look far less challenging, quite literally: a study discovered that mates actually made a hill seem less steep.
+Scientists have proven that friendship can make the insurmountable look far less challenging, quite literally.
+A study from the University of Plymouth discovered that friends actually made a hill seem less steep.
 How’s that for a metaphor.

-Participants in the 2012 study who were accompanied by a friend estimated a hill to be less steep when compared to participants who were alone.
+Participants in the 2008 experiment who were accompanied by a friend estimated a hill to be less steep when compared to participants who were alone.

-And mates don’t even need to be by your side to make you feel better; the study found that people who simply thought of a supportive friend during an imagery task saw a hill on less of a gradient.
+And there’s a placebo effect at play, too: friends don’t even need to be by your side to make you feel better.
+The study reported that people who simply thought of a supportive friend during an imagery task saw a hill on less of a gradient.

 Friends are good for your career